 I came to Manhattan in 1998 to attend Kansas State University.
 Like most Freshmen, I was undecided but eventually graduated with a Bachelor’s degree in Horticulture Therapy.

-For those that do not know what that is, it is not about encouraging plants to grow.
+For those that do not know what that is, I promise you, it is not about encouraging plants to grow.
+Although I get that a lot!
 If you have read all my responses to previous questions, you might be able to guess what it is.
-If not, Horticulture Therapy is about using Horticulture to help rehabilitate people.

-It is used in various environments such as Healthcare facilities, Prisons, and Schools.
+Horticulture Therapy is used in various environments such as Healthcare facilities, Prisons, and Schools for rehabilitation.
 It is also used to provide individuals who have intellectual or physical disabilities with a skill so that they can gain employment in some of our local production greenhouses.

 It is a truly underutilized profession and hopefully, as we have begun shifting due to the pandemic it will become a profession more utilized to help with not only mental health services but community outreach!